raspberrypilearning/hows-your-day/en/quiz1/question_3.md

 Music

   --- feedback ---
-`Music`{:class='microbitmusic'} blocks were used in creating responses but not to tidy up your code.
+`Music`{:class='microbitmusic'} blocks were used in creating responses, but not to tidy up your code.
   --- /feedback ---

 --- /choices ---